* Great-nephew of former U.S. Senator Ted Kennedy

 * Was elected to the U.S. House of Representatives in 2012

 The son of former U.S. Representative Joseph P. Kennedy II, Joseph Patrick Kennedy III was born on October 4, 1980 in Brighton, Massachusetts.
 After earning a bachelor’s degree in Management Science and Engineering from Stanford University in 2003, he served in the Peace Corps from 2004-06.
 In 2006 he co-chaired the re-election campaign of his great-uncle, U.S. Senator Ted Kennedy.
 While subsequently pursuing a JD at Harvard Law School, the younger Kennedy worked for the Harvard Legal Aid Bureau, was a technical editor for the Harvard Human Rights Journal, and co-founded “Picture This: Justice and Power,” an after-school youth program based in Boston’s Jamaica Plain neighborhood.

-Kennedy believes that:
+As matters of principle, Kennedy believes that:

 For a more detailed look at Kennedy’s congressional voting record and issue positions, click here.

 Further Reading: “Joe Kennedy III” (Ballotpedia.org, Votesmart.org); “Dignity for All: Justice Begins with Economic Security” (by Joe Kennedy III, America, 10-3-2014); “Mass.
 Politicians Laud Pope’s Take on Need to Confront Climate Change” (Herald News, 6-18-2015); “Rep. Joe Kennedy III: It’s Time to Legalize Marijuana at the Federal Level” (by Joe Kennedy III, 11-20-2018); Joe Kennedy III’s Positions on Key Issues (OnTheIssues.org).